Skip to main content

 Data Privacy in a Post-HIPAA World

-While HIPAA provides a robust framework for protecting health information within the confines of a group health plan, the proliferation of exist outside of this structure raises significant privacy concerns.
+While HIPAA provides a robust framework for protecting health information within the confines of a group health plan, the proliferation of wellness programs that exist outside of this structure raises significant privacy concerns.
 Data collected by non-HIPAA-covered programs may be governed by a patchwork of state privacy laws, but it lacks the comprehensive federal protection afforded to PHI.

 This creates a scenario where employees may be sharing sensitive health data with third-party wellness vendors under the mistaken belief that it is protected by HIPAA.
 The privacy policies of these vendors become critically important, as they dictate how the data can be used, shared, and potentially sold.
 The potential for this data to be “re-identified” by combining it with other publicly available information is a significant, and often unaddressed, risk.